Matthewalvarado25/configure-ad/README.md

 </p>
 <br />

-Create additional users and attempt to log into client-1 with one of the users
+<h3>Create additional users and attempt to log into client-1 with one of the users</h3>
 - Login to Dc-1 as jane_admin using Remote Desktop
 - Open PowerShell_ise as an administrator.
 - Create a new file and save the file to the desktop name it (Create-users)